top of page

 2022-5.jpg

 We work individually and collectively to care for our beautiful planet.
 Passively, we sequester carbon simply by leaving our suburban church property largely forested with space for native plants and a variety of wildlife.
+We are currently working toward becoming habitat certified by eradicating invasive species, planting natives to prevent erosion, and adding owl, bird, and bat boxes to our wooded areas.
 Our building & grounds committee also actively works on projects that provide climate-friendly solutions.
 To learn more about PCUSA initiatives, including responsible investment opportunities, click here.

 Ever wonder if the Bible has anything relevant to say about our modern climate crisis?
 Check out this short article from Salt Project, which takes you from Genesis to Revelation asking this question.